evert/evert.github.com/_posts/2023/2023-02-13-node-changelog-cli-tool.md

 }
 ```

-The CommonJS -> ESM transition is not without pain, but for an isolated project
+The CommonJS -> ESM transition is not without pain, but for an new project
 like this it's really the ideal choice. (top level `await`!)

+I've also made the choice to not write my code in Typescript, but use JSDoc
+annotations instead (These are the `@param` and `@returns` comments).

 Not everyone knows that you don't need to write .ts files to benefit from
 Typescript.
-Typescript can also check your Javascript files quite strictly.
+Typescript can also check your Javascript files quite strictly,
+and there's a lot of work still being done in adding new features to this
+syntax.

 This has the benefit of not needing a build phase.
 You don't even need
 Typescript during development which reduces the barrier to entry.